whoward/docs/markdown/reference/rest-api.md

 ### Get Stored Files

-Check what files are in your temp storage.
+Check what files are in your temporary storage.

 URL: `https://saucelabs.com/rest/v1/storage/:username`